 - eBook readability is dependent on the formatting.
 Only a well-formatted eBook can ensure an enjoyable reading experience.

 - An eBook has to be rid of any minor errors.
 You should pay attention to all the major and minor aspects.
-For instance, paragraphs, margins, font, style, and many more aspects have to be taken care of.
+For instance, paragraphs, margins, font, style, and many more aspects must be taken care of.

 - Like traditional books, cover design and interior book design is immensely significant.
 It increases the reader’s curiosity, appeals to them, and enhances the reading experience.

-- Not just the design of an eBook, it also makes sure eBook can be read in all possible devices and platforms.
+- The design of an ebook also makes sure eBooks can be read on all possible devices and platforms.

-There are a number of online tools that help you with formatting an eBook.
+Several online tools help you with formatting an eBook.
 You can also hire a professional to make the task easier and less stressful.

 Important Formatting Tips

 Before you get the manuscript ready for formatting, it is always better to go through the original document again.
 Follow certain formatting rules to make your manuscript ready for conversion.
-Here are a few tips to begin with:
+Here are a few tips for beginning with:

 Proofread your manuscript again to ensure the content is error-free.
 Read and check thoroughly for grammar, proper spelling, and syntax.
 It is better to be prepared now than find some minor mistakes later.

 Use standard fonts.
 Don’t think of fancy fonts while publishing an eBook.
-It hinders with seamless reading, and it is crucial to note that not all fonts are supported by eReaders and apps.
-Make sure you use standard font sizes like 12 pt. for text, and 14 to 18 pt. for chapter titles.
+It hinders seamless reading, and it is crucial to note that eReaders and apps support not all fonts.
+Make sure you use standard font sizes like 12 pt. for text and 14 to 18 pt. for chapter titles.

 Mind the Spaces:

 Usually, paragraphs and whole text might get justified in Word.
-The lines are paragraphs are spaced accordingly, and the manuscript ends up having unwanted spaces in between.
+The paragraphs in the eBook are intended accordingly, and the manuscript ends up having unwanted spaces in between.
 Ensure that the document doesn’t have unnecessary spaces and gaps.

 Get the Manuscript Ready: